Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles: Abstract

 \section{Abstract}

 In this paper we study the problem of image representation learning without human annotation.
 By following the principles of self-supervision, we build a convolutional neural network (CNN) that can be trained to solve Jigsaw puzzles as a \emph{pretext} task, which requires no manual labeling, and then later repurposed to solve object classification and detection.
 To maintain the compatibility across tasks we introduce the \emph{context-free network} (CFN), a siamese-ennead CNN.
 The CFN takes image tiles as input and explicitly limits the receptive field (or context) of its early processing units to one tile at a time.
-We show that the CFN is a more compact version of AlexNet, but with the same semantic learning capabilities.
+We show that the CFN includes fewer parameters than AlexNet while preserving the same semantic learning capabilities.
 By training the CFN to solve Jigsaw puzzles, we learn both a feature mapping of object parts as well as their correct spatial arrangement.
 Our experimental evaluations show that the learned features capture semantically relevant content.
-After training our CFN features to solve jigsaw puzzles on the training set of the ILSRV 2012 dataset \cite{image_net}, we transfer them via fine-tuning on the combined training and validation set of Pascal VOC 2007 for object detection (via fast RCNN) and classification.
-The performance of the CFN features is $51.8\%$ for detection and $68.6\%$ for classification, which is the highest among features obtained via unsupervised learning, and closing the gap with features obtained via supervised learning ($56.5\%$ and $78.2\%$ respectively).
-In object classification the CFN features achieve $38.1\%$ on the ILSRV 2012 validation set, after fine-tuning only the fully connected layers on the training set.
+Our proposed method for learning visual representations outperforms state of the art methods in several transfer learning benchmarks.